obradovicfilip/academic-website/content/authors/admin/_index.md

 title: Filip Obradović
 email: ""
 ---

-I am a sixth-year economics Ph.D. candidate at [Northwestern University](https://economics.northwestern.edu/).
+I am an Assistant Professor of Economics at the [Department of Economics at UCLA](https://economics.ucla.edu/).
+I have received my Ph.D. from [Northwestern University](https://economics.northwestern.edu/).
 My primary interests lie in econometrics, with an emphasis on identification and inference.
 In my work, I develop and apply tools to address open problems in economics, health, and medical research.

 I also collaborate with the [Northwestern University Transplant Outcomes Research Collaborative (NUTORC)](https://www.feinberg.northwestern.edu/sites/nutorc/index.html) on various projects related to liver cirrhosis.

 I was born and raised in Serbia.

-I will join the [Department of Economics at UCLA](https://economics.ucla.edu/) as an Assistant Professor in July 2025.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Obradovic Vita NU.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.